Hir2wa/Asy-JavaScript/README.md

 1. you pass a url into that function //you can use in api you want aslong as it is publical but actually fetch request more than a url
 2. fetch it takes a request object and retur a response object;
+   both these properties have their own methods and properties

+when you do these actually js create a request object for you i mean these one const request =

+new Request (someapi.com);
+also these request will have a method is it get is post

+these one is created
+const response = fetch (request);
+you don't have to those js sometime do it for you

+so we move to these one only
+const response = fetch('someApi.com');